goetzrobin/we-still-alive-netlify/src/pages/index.md

     university level. "
 mission:
   side: Objectives
-  heading: We Still Alive is a charity-intended website that promotes the interest
+  heading: We Still Alive is a charity-intended website and foundation that
-    and mission to help the area of Nairobi to get better sanitation so to give to persons most in need in Kenya opportunities to live healthier and extend expectancy of living.
+    promotes the interest and mission to help the area of Kawangware, Kenya, to get better sanitation – sewers system and toilets – so to shorten the span of common infections, accelerate recovery, prevent early death, and extend people lifespan.
   values:
     - image: /img/mm.jpg
       text: "Fund-raising "